 A recently published study set out to determine if there are any benefits to muscle confusion.
 Nineteen trained young men were divided into two, randomized groups.
 One group performed workouts consisting of the same 6 exercises for upper body and the same 6 for lower body, always in the same order, four workouts per week (two for upper, two for lower), three sets per exercise, with the reps reduced over the eight weeks from 12 to 6.
-The other group followed the same parameters, except the exercises (3 pulling and 3 pushing for upper body; 3 anterior and 3 posterior for lower body) were selected randomly from a database of 80 with an app programmed for the study.
+The other group followed the same parameters, except the exercises were selected randomly from a database of 80 with an app programmed for the study.

 The researchers concluded that there was no significant difference in strength gains between the two groups.
 Likewise, as determined from ultrasound imaging, there was no significant difference in muscle growth.
 However, from a questionnaire, it was concluded that the “muscle confusion” group displayed a “significant, moderate” improvement in the motivation to train, while the control group displayed insignificant decreases in that variable.

 One of the researchers, Brad Schoenfeld, PhD, explained, “Muscles don’t get ‘confused.’
 Simply switching around exercises doesn’t improve muscular adaptations.
 However, it should be noted that the study blindly rotated variation, without attention to muscular anatomy and individual needs.
 There, logically, is a benefit to selectively varying movements to target the different aspects of the musculature, as well as targeting individual weak points.
 Moreover, variety alone seems to be beneficial for motivation, and thus may positively impact adherence.”